-- We will contact the school SENDCo and ensure he/she knows about any special arrangements or support that need to be made for your child.
-We will make sure that all records about your child are passed on as soon as possible - When moving class in school: Information will be passed on to the new class teacher in advance and in all cases, a planning meeting will take place with the new teacher.
-All individual educational plans will be shared with the new teacher - Transition to a new class is facilitated by sessions during the summer term with new class teachers and environment.
-If your child would be helped by a book to support them understand moving on then it will be made for them - In Year 6: Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.
+- We will contact the school SENDCo and ensure they know about any special arrangements or support that need to be made for your child.
+We will make sure that all records about your child are passed on as soon as possible - In Year 6 your child will do focused learning about aspects of transition to support their understanding of the changes ahead.
 A member of staff from the secondary school setting comes to visit and meet with the children who will be attending their school.
 Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
-Many hold open evenings for parents to attend in order to support your decision making process about which school is the right choice for your child - If your child has already been identified as having special educational needs, then the SENDCo at our school meets with the secondary school SENDCo during the final term of Year 6.
+Many hold open evenings for parents to attend in order to support your decision making process about which school is the right choice for your child. - If your child has already been identified as having special educational needs, then the SENDCo at our school meets with the secondary school SENDCo during the final term of Year 6.
 Details of the pupil's needs are passed on to the new SENDCo, along with details of what support has been in place at our school to help them.
-Our SENDCo will pass on information about any outside agencies that have been involved and all SEND paperwork is passed on, including documents such as IEPs and outside agency reports.
-The receiving secondary school will then have all the relevant information needed to put support in place as soon as your child joins them in Year 7 - Reception class: induction events take place during the summer term for all children who are joining the Foundation - The reception class teacher does some pre-school visits in the summer term before the children enter our school in Reception class.
-She speaks with your child and their key workers to gain as much information about your child as possible.
-If your child has already been identified as having special educational needs, then the SENDCo will have been invited to attend a meeting at the pre-school setting.
-Your child will also have visits to our school in the summer term where they will get to meet the teachers and other children that will be starting the school with them and the new school environment.
+Our SENDCo will pass on information about any outside agencies that have been involved and all SEND paperwork is passed on, including documents such as ISPs and outside agency reports.
+The receiving secondary school will then have all the relevant information needed to put support in place as soon as your child joins them in year 7.